 Medical device manufacturer Bard faces mounting litigation over serious complications associated with its PowerPort implantable catheter devices.
-As of February 2025, more than 1,000 cases are pending in federal court, with initial bellwether trials expected to begin later this year.
+As of May 2025, approximately 1,410 cases are pending in Arizona federal court, with initial bellwether trials expected to begin later this year.

 - Catheter fractures and migrations through blood vessels